AnalystCam/data_dbt_cloud/README.md

 ## Project Overview

-This project simulates an e-commerce company analyzing customer orders, revenue trends, product performance, and supplier activity.
+This project simulates an e-commerce company analysing customer orders, revenue trends, product performance, and supplier activity.
 It covers the entire analytics pipeline from raw data ingestion to stakeholder-facing dashboards.

 **Key Goals:**
 - Build scalable data pipelines and models using SQL & dbt